pantheon-systems/documentation/source/content/guides/decoupled/no-starter-kit/04-any-framework.md

 1. Select **GitHub** from the **Choose your Git provider** options and then click **Continue**.

-1. Select the GitHub account you used to create your Bootstrap repository from the **GitHub Account** drop-down menu.
+1. Select the GitHub account you used to create your site repository from the **GitHub Account** drop-down menu.

-1. Select your Bootstrap site repository name from the **Select Repository** drop-down menu and then click **Continue**.
+1. Select your site repository name from the **Select Repository** drop-down menu and then click **Continue**.

 1. Enter the **Site Name** in the **General Info** section.
 The site name is the title of your site.
 You can edit the site name in **Settings** after creation.
 Note: You cannot use a . (period) or _ (underscore) for site and Multidev names.

 1. Select **Gatsby** as the frontend framework in the **General Info** section.
-Bootstrap uses a static site framework like Gatsby.
+A plain HTML, CSS, and JS site uses a static site framework like Gatsby.

 1. Click **Advanced Settings** and set the following: